Labalta D'Chaloo

 the in-laws[19] will come from the village[20]

-we shall give our flower (the bride) to them.
+we shall entrust our rose (the bride) to them.

 in love[21] they gave their little girl[22] to them